JoseDevP/Programming/CS/ASP_NET_CORE&Entity_Framework/API_MVC_EntityFramework/BeerShopControllerAPI/readme.en.txt

 http + /User/SignUp (using a User token): Add the username, password, and email in the body of the request to create a User. http + /User/SignUp (using an Admin token): Add the username, password, and email in the body of the request to create an Admin.

-If you want to access with admin to check the endpoints or créate Users:
-"username" : "Jose"
-"password" : "12345678@"